hungcq/knowledge-repo/IT/software-engineering-at-google/review-questions.md

   - Test sizes: constraint, adv & disadv
 - Unit testing:
   - Chars of bad tests: brittle & unclear
-  - How to prevent brittle tests & unclear tests?
+  - How to prevent brittle tests & unclear tests
   - Code reuse in test
   - 4 types of code changes & what to do with tests
 - Test doubles:
   - Real implementation: advs over test doubles, when to use
-  - Test double techniques: def, advs, disadvs use cases:
+  - Test double techniques: def, advs, disadvs, use cases:
     - Faking
     - Stubbing
     - Interaction testing (mocking)